Are discount cards right for your group?

-Discount card fundraisers can be highly profitable, and easy to execute.
-However, it's important to know about the pros and cons.
-Unlike a catalog sale where you've already collected the money before the order is placed, discount cards must be ordered up front.
-If you order too many cards, you’ll be stuck having to sell the leftovers.
+Discount card fundraisers can be highly profitable and easy to execute.
+However, it's essential to know about the pros and cons.
+Unlike a catalog sale where you've collected the money before the order is placed, discount cards must be ordered upfront.
+If you order too many cards, you must sell the leftovers.
 And if you don't order enough, you'll need to order more, which may interrupt the momentum of your sale as you wait for the additional cards to come in.

 So how many discount cards should you order?
-To answer this question, you have to know 2 things.
+To answer this question, you have to know two things.
 First, you have to know your fundraising goal.
 And second, the size of your group.
 The amount of money you need to raise is determined by your purpose.
-Do you need money to pay for a school bus to get to an event?
-Perhaps you need to do a cheerleader fundraiser and you're squad needs money for new uniforms.
-Once you know how much money you need, you can work backwards and determine how much each student needs to sell.
+Do you need money for a school bus to get to an event?
+Perhaps you need to do a cheerleader fundraiser, and you're squad needs money for new uniforms.
+Once you know how much money you need, you can work backward and determine how much each student needs to sell.

-Even after receiving your cards, in a not so perfect world, you'll still need to contend with either too many cards or not enough.
-Some students won't sell their fair share, which means that others will need to pick up the slack.
+Even after receiving your cards, in a not-so-perfect world, you'll still need to contend with too many cards or insufficient.
+Some students won't sell their fair share, so others must pick up the slack.
 Or, if your fundraiser is a huge success, you may need to place a second order.
-Either way, you need to have a plan in place to deal with each situation.
+Either way, you need to have a plan to deal with each situation.

 If you're still on the fence, here are some things you may want to consider first:

 - They're useful.
 Who doesn't want to save money?
 Discount cards provide savings at the stores consumers already shop at.
 Once potential buyers see the shops and corresponding savings on the card, the cards usually sell themselves.
 Plus, the cards will typically pay for themselves after the first couple of uses.
 There are not many fundraising products that can make that claim.